JustYourAverageOnion/ProjectAthena/README.md

     > A knight is placed on the first block of an empty board and, moving according to the rules of chess, must visit each square exactly once.
     - **Some of the algorithms tried here are as mentioned below**
         - [x] *Naive Algorithm* [link](https://www.geeksforgeeks.org/the-knights-tour-problem-backtracking-1/)
-            - For every possible position og the knight on the chess board, the sequence for the tour is pre fed to the program.
+            - For every possible position of the knight on the chess board, the sequence for the tour is pre-fed to the program.
             - Based on the user input the corresponding tour is chosen and traversed.
             - To view : [link](https://justyouraverageonion.github.io/ProjectAthena/nt-naive.html)
         - [ ] *Backtracking Algorithm* [link](https://www.geeksforgeeks.org/the-knights-tour-problem-backtracking-1/)